China

 Hu Jintao

-* He is the Paramount Leader of the
+* He is the P

 People's Republic of China